MichaelChungyoun/mchungy.github.io/outreach.md

 title: Outreach
 ---

-I have loved feeling empowered and fulfilled by conducting research, and so a goal of mine has been to create similar opportunities and experiences for younger scientists too. `Click the preview image below to learn more!`
+I have felt empowered and fulfilled by conducting research, and so a goal of mine has been to create similar opportunities and experiences for younger scientists. `Click the preview images below to learn more!`

 ### AI in K-12